-Use LIMIT or DISTINCT or an aggregation to reset cardinality
+Use DISTINCT or an aggregation to reset cardinality

 Sometimes in the course of a query we want to expand from some node, perform operations on the nodes we expand to, then expand on a different set of nodes from the original.
 If we’re not careful, we can encounter cardinality issues.

 Consider the attempt to create :WORKED_ON relationships from earlier:

 This query resulted in duplicated relationships, even if we used MERGE we would still be doing more work than needed.

 One solution here is to do all the processing on one set of nodes first, then do the processing on the next set.
 The first step toward such a solution might look like this:

 Even though we get 1 :WORKED_ON relationship for each actor, we are still seeing 5 :WORKED_ON relationship per director.